 Chapman considered the pistol strapped under his left armpit.
 “I look forward to it.”

 Michael Chapman strode to the corner of 87th Street and Broadway, still fuming at his friend’s refusal to help him, or to offer a substantive explanation.
 He raised his hand to hail a cab, and slapped at a sudden sting radiating from the nape of his neck.
 Rather than killing the insect, his slap pushed the object deeper into his flesh.
 He pulled it out, and stared without comprehension until his knees buckled beneath him.
 Understanding came just before consciousness fled.
 “A goddamn trank?”

 Chapman’s implant told him four hours passed since he had been tranked.
 He glanced around what his eyes insisted was the first-class cabin of a passenger spacecraft.
 How did I get here?
 Who strapped me in?
 Are my captors aboard with me?

 A tall, green-eyed man with close-cropped black hair floated in, the automatic doors slipping shut behind him.
 He navigated in microgravity like an old hand, and slipped into a seat across the aisle from Chapman.
 “I apologize for the trank.
-Even with firearms capable of adjusting dosages to compensate for intoxication, it can still be dangerous to forcibly sedate a person who has been drinking.
+Even with firearms capable of adjusting dosages to compensate, it can still be dangerous to forcibly sedate a person who has been drinking.
 How do you feel?”